patientempowerment/bars-frontend/README.md

 }
 ```
 It represents the possible input fields.
-As key, you use the feature name, give it a title and decide whether it should be represented as a slider or radio choice buttons.
-For radio buttons, specify a list of available choices with their correlated number representation in your ML algorithm.
+As key, you use the feature name.
+Give it a user-facing title and decide whether it should be represented as a slider or choice.
+For choices, specify a list of available choices with their correlating value in the original data set.
 For a slider, specify the minimal and maximal value that the user should be able to input.

 #### models.json
-In `models.json` you specify, per label, the ML determined coefficients for each feature as well as their means.
+In `models.json` you specify, per label, the coefficients for each feature as well as their means in the original data set.
 It should look similar to this:
 ```
 {
   "asthma": {